brettvanderwerff/speed_date/README.md

 # speed_date
 A simple wrapper for Pandas to_datetime method that speeds up datetime conversions.

+There is not much to this, but if you have a lot of datetime conversions to do it will be faster than the vanilla method and takes all the same args.

 ### Installation